-As the national organisation representing councils and councillors, we play a critical link between central and local government as the legitimate voice of our sector, making the case to ministers.
+As the national organisation representing councils and councillors, we act as a crucial link between central and local government.
+Because we are based in Westminster, we are able to work face to face with Ministers and senior civil servants on the big issues of the day.
 Our policy work is based on objective, independent and credible analysis.
 It is driven by knowledge, not ideology, and by new thinking, not dogma.